coderefinery/mma/_episodes/06-fortran-c.md

 Before you continue, create a fresh directory for this session.

-Test the following Python code:
+Test the following Python code (Python newcomers please sit next to an experienced Python developer):

 ```python
 import random